Ranks in Ellis semigroups and model theory: Introduction

-We thank Tomasz Rzepecki for pointing out to us existing relations between stability of a theory $T$ and continuity of the elements of the Ellis semigroup, and relations between tameness of a dynamical system and NIP (see his doctoral dissertation \cite{rzepecki2018}).
-We express also our gratitude towards the organizers of the GeSAMT for providing an excellent environment for communicating mathematical ideas.
+We thank Tomasz Rzepecki for pointing out to us existing relations between stability of a theory $T$ and continuity of the elements of the Ellis semigroup, and relations between tameness of a dynamical system and NIP (see his doctoral dissertation \cite{rzepecki2018} and \cite{KrRz}).
+We also thank Krzysztof Krupiński for discussions that helped us understand the results of \cite{KrRz} better, and Kyle Gannon, Anand Pillay and Ludomir Newelski for their valuable suggestions.
+We express our gratitude towards the organizers of the GeSAMT for providing an excellent environment for communicating mathematical ideas.